sampotts/plyr/notes.md

 [ ] Start / end options for all players?
 [ ] Get quality options for HTML5 somehow (multi source?)
 [ ] Download button - grab first <source> or src attribute (or maybe use currentSrc?) for HTML5 and links for embedded players
+[ ] Scale captions size based on video size (in lieu of element queries) [ ] Allow passing YouTube/Vimeo iframe to setup

 #### Bugs
 [ ] Fix audio setup bug when calling `.setup()` again